-alvaBuilder is a software tool for de novo molecular design.
-With its simple interface, it can be used to generate novel molecules having a desirable set of properties (e.g., similarity to a given molecule, MW, logP, SAscore, QED, etc.) starting from a training set of your choice.
+AlvaBuilder is a software tool for de novo molecular design (Mauri, A., Bertola, M. (2022).
+De novo molecular design with genetic algorithms using alvaBuilder.
+ACS Fall 2022. https://doi.org/10.1021/scimeetings.2c00526).
+With its simple interface, it can be used to generate novel molecules having a desirable set of properties starting from a training set of your choice.

 The drug-like chemical space has an estimated size of up to 1060 molecules.
 Searching through such a vast space can be a daunting activity.
-But Genetic Algorithms can be used to tackle this problem by generating new molecules that have desired properties.
-Using alvaBuilder, the new molecules can be required to be similar to given target molecules or to have certain molecular descriptor values.
+Genetic Algorithms can be used to tackle this problem by generating new molecules that have desired properties.
+Using alvaBuilder, new molecules can be designed to have certain molecular descriptor values, to have specified predictions for given QSAR / QSPR models or to be similar to target compounds.
 You can combine all the desired properties in the definition of a score function.
-The Genetic Algorithms will generate new molecules by optimizing the defined score function.
+The Genetic Algorithms of alvaBuilder will generate the new molecules by optimizing the defined score function.

 Target molecular descriptors

-The rule based on a target property is used to generate molecules that have a target value for a specific descriptor.
+A rule can be defined to generate molecules that have a target value for a specific molecular descriptor.
 The target can be defined as:

 - Less than or equal to a given value